IABTechLab/uid2docs/docs/sharing/sharing-overview.md

      - Generates UID2 tokens from DII.
      - Encrypts raw UID2s into UID2 tokens.
-  3. The receiver decrypts the UID2 tokens into raw UID2s.
+  3. The receiver decrypts the UID2 tokens into raw UID2s, following the instructions that apply to your scenario (see [Approved Sharing Scenarios](#approved-sharing-scenarios)).

 For more information about the options for sharing UID2 tokens, and links to instructions, see [Tokenized Sharing Overview](sharing-tokenized-overview.md).

 ### Sharing Raw UID2s

-To share raw UID2s, both sender and receiver must have  the resources, processes, and facilities in place to ensure secure transit of the raw UID2s, without risk of compromising the data.
-In this scenario, as long as the information in [Security Within UID2 Sharing](sharing-security.md) is followed, the sender can send raw UID2s to an authorized sharing participant.
+To share raw UID2s, we expect that both the sender and receiver are [sharing participants](ref-info/glossary-uid.md#gl-sharing-participant) with the resources, processes, and facilities in place to ensure that the raw UID2s are not compromised, and will follow standard security practices as defined in [Security Requirements for UID2 Sharing](sharing-security.md).

-(**GWH_KL opinion on revised wording for removing "requirements" above?)**}